Unlocking [CLS] Features for Continual Post-Training

-Although adapter-based methods offer an architectural advantage such as not being limited to input token spaces, they modify the pre-trained model’s feature representations via residual additions.
-These modifications introduce subtle yet cumulative deviations from the original pre-trained feature space, particularly more pronounced in deeper layers. the standard practice of inserting adapters into all $N$ transformer layers incurs substantial parameter overhead by requiring $(B \times N \times 2dr)$ additional parameters where $B$ denotes the number of tasks, $r$ is the bottleneck projection dimension and $d$ is the embedding size.
-Consequently, while individual adapters remain lightweight, their pervasive placement across layers and tasks challenges overall parameter efficiency during both training and inference.
+Although they modify the pre-trained model’s feature representations via residual additions, inserting adapters into all $N$ transformer layers incurs substantial parameter overhead, requiring $(T \times N \times 2dr)$ additional parameters, where $T$ denotes the number of tasks, $r$ is the bottleneck projection dimension, and $d$ is the embedding size.
+Moreover, these residual modifications introduce subtle yet cumulative deviations from the original pre-trained feature space, which become particularly pronounced in deeper layers.
+Consequently, while individual adapters are lightweight, their pervasive placement across layers poses challenges for overall parameter efficiency during both training and inference.